bluechipcode/fetchbhavcopy/README.md

 Fetch bhavcopy archives from NSE/BSE.
     By default, only files from last 2 weeks are fetched - can be overridden by  switches below.
-    Typical usage is download all data for the first time and then use default (last 2 weeks only) to speed up the fetch
+    Typical usage is to download all data for the first time and then use default (last 2 weeks only) to speed up the fetch

 Sample usage: